Today I look at tools available for podcasters to help them produce a better show.

 Ste by Step Roadmap – This is a distant cousin of the Rules of the Road.
 Not my favorite.

-Tips and Tricks – Here again pretty basic, and not earth shattering.
+Tips and Tricks – Here again pretty basic, and not earth-shattering.
 I do like on some of these that kind of have repeat questions, there are additional questions at the bottom of the list.

 How Much Does it Cost?

 Right now as I write this Podcast Interview Wizard is $197 at www.podcastinterviewwizard.com/sop (and yes that is an affiliate link).
-In addition to the software you get something called the Podcast interview wizard Blueprint which just walks you through using the software.
-There is some additional training on conducting interviews and I've only watched one of the videos, but was pleasantly surprised at how in depth Jim Edwards gets in this.
+In addition to the software, you get something called the Podcast interview wizard Blueprint which just walks you through using the software.
+There is some additional training on conducting interviews and I've only watched one of the videos, but was pleasantly surprised at how in-depth Jim Edwards gets in this.

 While anything more than a cup of coffee sound too expensive for software, there are people charging $85 per episode to write your show notes.
-So the software would pay for iteself with three episodes.
+So the software would pay for itself with three episodes.

 Key Tips On How I'm Going to Use This

-Make sure your podcast is a conversation and an not an interrogation.
+Make sure your podcast is a conversation and not an interrogation.
 Just because you have your next question ready, don't forget to listen, listen, listen, because the best question to ask MAY NOT BE ON THE PAGE.
 Use these questions as a game plan, but be ready to call an audible.
 I've been interviewed where I'm pretty sure the host isn't paying attention to what I'm saying because they have their 7 questions, and they are just waiting for me to be quiet so they can ask the next questions.